 To effectively engage men as allies, companies need to look at supporting individual changes in attitudes and behaviours and ensure that organisational structures and policies are in place to support gender equality.
 They can also harness their indirect influence on wider society to shape gender norms through advertising and influencing government policies.
-The full Challenge report provides a variety of tools and approaches on how to do this and will be available in the New Year.
+The full Challenge report provides a variety of tools and approaches on how to do this.

 Men and women working together for gender equality will ultimately bring benefits to all genders, to business, and to society as a whole.

 Why not join one of the many open collaboration Challenges we are running to address pressing global issues?
 Join your peers, share your passion and add your expertise!

 Our Challenges are made possible thanks to our Supporters and Partners.
 If you'd be interested in supporting a current or new Challenge, please get in touch.Learn more